-PRINCIPLESP READ THE
+PRINCIPLESP READ THE ARCANA OF SPIRITUALISM:

-ARCANA OF SPIRITUALISM: ▲ Manual of Spiritual Science and Philosophy
+A Manual of Spiritual Science and Philosophy

 BY HUDSON TUTTLE.

-We have received a supply of the English Edition, containing a fine photograph of Mr. Tuttle.
-Of this remarkable volume A. J. Davis says, "It is a bright, wholesome, beautiful book, and bears in every line the royal badge of integrity, is dustry, and inspiration."
-The self-evident integrity of motive which breathes out wholesome facts and antiflustrations on every page, pours a sacred authority over the entire production."
+We have reserved a supply of the English Edition, containing a fine photograph of Mr. Tuttle.
+Of this remarkable volume A. J. Davis says, "It is a bright, wholesome, beaufing book, and bears in every line the royal badge of integrity, industry, and inapiration.